tmueller1/regression-model-validation/README.md

 # Validation of Regression Models <!-- omit in toc -->

+This is the code and the data set necessary to reproduce the results from the the dissertation "Modellbildung mittels Symbolischer Regression zur Messunsicherheitsbestimmung komplexer Messprozesse".

+Author: Mueller, Tobias

+Chair of Production Metrology and Quality Management at the Laboratory for Machine Tools and Production Engineering (WZL) of RWTH Aachen University - Campus Boulevard 30, 52074 Aachen, Germany

+Please cite this code or the data set as: BibTex will be added after publication

 This repository contains an implementation of the validation procedure for regression models as described in [[1]](#1).
 The implementation also allows the computation of the relevant metrics RMSE on the valid and non-valid part of the regression model.

 # Table of Contents <!-- omit in toc -->